Every theory is eventually of presheaf type: Classifying toposes

 \begin{proof} \begin{enumerate} \item The pullback of a continuous $(E^{pb},\kappa )$-cotree is again a continuous $(E^{pb},\kappa )$-cotree, as the pullback of a pulled back $E$-family is the pullback of the original $E$-family along the composite and the pullback of a transfinite cocomposition is the same as the transfinite cocomposition of the pullbacks.
 Closed under the tree operation: the cotree we build can be seen as pasting some $(E^{pb},\kappa)$-cotrees together, which will be a continuous $(E^{pb},\kappa )$-cotree by the regularity of $\kappa $, and as the (transfinite) cocomposition of the transfinite cocompositions is a transfinite cocomposition. \item It contains the isomorphisms as those are pullbacks of $id:1\to 1$.
-The rest of the requirements (being closed under pullbacks and being closed under the tree operation when one is building cotrees of height 2) is implied by Claim 1. \item In any Grothendieck-topos a family $(F\Leftarrow F_i)_{i\in I}$ is extremal epimorphic iff the following is satisfied: for any $x\in \mathcal{C}$ and $s\in F(x)$ there's a cover $(x\leftarrow x_j)_{j\in J}$ such that each $\restr{s}{x_j}$ is the image of some $s'\in F_{i(j)}(x_j)$.
+The rest of the requirements (being closed under pullbacks and being closed under the tree operation when one is building cotrees of height 2) is implied by Claim 1. \item The argument will be similar to the one in Remark \ref{rem37}.